 The sections are linked across the top of every page on my website.
 If you get lost here, just try backing up or going to the section where you think something should be.
 I'll admit that not everything is organized as well as it could be and I'm working on it!!
-The boxes below show the sections along with a screen shot image of the related navigation menu.
-I wrote a little bit about each section in the boxes and included a few links.
+The list below show the sections along with a few links on some of the topics.

 What do I have to say about home school?
-My thoughts on home school are scattered all over donnayoung.org and not in just this section.
+My thoughts on home school are scattered all over donnayoung.org, not in just this section.
 If you spend enough time here, you will know what I think of homeschooling.
-This section, Homeschool, will have links to articles, game items, etc.
+This section, Homeschool, will have links to articles, game items, etc. It's not a big section and the links often go to other parts of donnayoung.org.

 How to Make a Sticker Book